You are here

 April 19, 2017—Revitalizing Indigenous Languages Our April meeting promises to be fascinating as Nicki Benson of Kwi Awt Stelmexw presents an overview of Indigenous languages of British Columbia, current language revitalization initiatives and challenges, and the work of Kwi Awt Stelmexw regarding language education and place-name reclamation.
 Nicki Benson is an education initiatives manager with Kwi Awt Stelmexw, a not-for-profit organization founded in 2015 to advance Squamish cultural and linguistic identity.
 For more than ten years, she has worked in language education as a teacher, researcher, and consultant.
 She is the founder of Esperanza Education, an organization that promotes progressive approaches to language education, and has worked with international organizations on projects to support Indigenous language learning in several countries.
-The audio file for this presentation will be available soon.
+Download the audio file for this presentation.

 March 15, 2017—Trends in Book Publishing It has been almost four years since Editors BC hosted a panel discussion about the latest developments in book publishing.
 Since then, self-publishing, digital publishing, and other forces have continued to reshape this publishing sector.
 At our March meeting, industry expert Trena White will offer insights into the latest trends in book publishing and the prospects for making a living in this field.
 Trena White is a co-founder of Page Two, a full-service publishing agency specializing in nonfiction books based in Vancouver, and an associate agent of Transatlantic Agency.
 Before launching Page Two, Trena was publisher of Douglas & McIntyre and Greystone Books and a nonfiction editor at McClelland & Stewart.
 She is an adjunct professor in publishing at SFU.
 Download the audio file for this presentation.